directus-labs/guest-authoring/directus-and-hugo/index.md

 Open `my-website` in your code editor.

-## Using Global Metadata and Settings
+## Using Global Metadata And Settings

 In your Directus project, navigate to Settings -> Data Model and create a new collection called `global`.
 Select 'Treat as a single object' under the Singleton option.